 This is a kind of withdrawal that you can do if you have a medical or mental health situation or other crisis that will make it impossible for you to continue with your classes.
 Often, schools will require students who request a medical withdrawal to provide documentation and also withdraw from all of their classes at once (as opposed to getting to drop some classes but not others).
-There is usually no benefit to doing a medical withdrawal if the withdrawal deadline has not passed yet, even if you're withdrawing for medical or mental health reasons - you also have the option to do a regular course withdrawal (see below) and can pick and choose the classes you stay in or drop.
-By doing a regular course withdrawal, you would also avoid having to submit supporting documentation as well.
+You don't have to do a medical withdrawal if the withdrawal deadline has not passed yet, even if you're withdrawing for medical or mental health reasons - you also have the option to do a regular course withdrawal (see below) and can pick and choose the classes you stay in or drop.